Okeoma/Okeoma/README.md

 ## About Me

 I'm a Data Scientist with a passion for using data to drive insights and solve real-world problems.
-I have experience in a variety of industries, including healthcare, finance, and e-commerce, and I'm always looking for new challenges and opportunities to learn.
+I have experience in a variety of industries, including education, hospitality, finance, and e-commerce, and I'm always looking for new challenges and opportunities to learn.

 ## My Skills